 The aorta is the main artery in the human body.
-It originates at the aortic valve in the left ventricle of the heart and runs through the chest into the abdomen where it splits into two arteries.
-It carries oxygenated blood from the heart to all parts of the body.
-The aortic wall has a layered construction consisting of an inner (intima), middle (media) and outer (adventitia) layer.
+It runs from the top of the heart, through the chest and into the abdomen, where it divides into two arteries.
+The wall of the aorta is made of several layers consisting of an inner (intima), middle (media) and outer (adventitia) layer.

-Acute aortic dissection is a serious, potentially life threatening condition, in which the inner layer of the aorta (the intima) tears.
-Blood gushes through the tear and causes separation of the inner from the middle layer along a variable length of the aorta.
-This gives the aorta a typical double barrel appearance on imaging with blood flowing in the original, true, lumen and in the newly formed channel, the false lumen.
-(See figure 1.)
-The blood filled false channel may rupture through the outer layer causing an invariably fatal internal bleeding.
+Acute aortic dissection is a serious, potentially life-threatening condition, in which the inner layer of the aorta (the intima) tears.
+Blood gushes through the tear and causes separation of the inner from the middle layers along a variable length of the aorta.
+This gives the aorta a typical double barrel appearance on imaging with blood flowing in the original (true) lumen and also in the newly formed (false) lumen (Figure 1).
+The blood-filled false channel may rupture through the outer layer, invariably causing fatal internal bleeding.

-Aortic dissection is a rare phenomenon.
-It occurs in less than 10 people per 100000 per year.
-It affects usually men in their 60 and 70s.
+Aortic dissection is a rare phenomenon; it occurs in less than 10 people per 100,000 per yea, and usually affects men in their 60 and 70s.